Battle of Belleau Wood: Legacy

 In Boston, a square at the intersection of E Street and 6th Avenue in South Boston is dedicated to Marine Private Thomas Henry Joyce, 47th Company, 3rd Battalion, 5th Marine Regiment.
 Joyce was posthumously awarded the Croix de Guerre with bronze star for his actions at Belleau Wood: "A most audacious liaison agent.
 Killed on the night of June 24, 1918, after having on five successive occasions carried messages to the company post of command under violent fire of machine guns and artillery."

 Two U.S. Navy vessels have been named for the battle.
 The first was a light aircraft carrier active during World War II in the Pacific Theater, from 1943 to 1945.
 From 1953 to 1960, she was loaned to the French Navy under the name Bois Belleau and served in the First Indochina and Algerian Wars.
 The second was active from 1977 to 2005.

 A shortened version of Lloyd Williams' famous quote is the basis for the motto the 2nd Battalion, 5th Marines, his unit during the battle.
 Williams himself has been honored with a building on the campus of his alma mater Virginia Polytechnic Institute and State University named in remembrance of him.

 In April 2018, French President Emmanuel Macron presented to the United States a sessile oak sapling from Belleau Wood as part of his state visit.
+Joe Biden visited the Bois Belleau cemetery to pay tribute to the American marines.
+Donald Trump owns an oak desk from Belleau Wood, the Trump Desk, created by the French artist Rémi Le Forestier.

-The Battle of Belleau Wood was introduced to a new, broader, audience on 19 July, 2019, when the Swedish heavy metal band, Sabaton, released their ninth studio album, entitled, "The Great War".
+The Battle of Belleau Wood was introduced to a new, broader, audience on 19 July 2019, when the Swedish heavy metal band, Sabaton, released their ninth studio album, entitled, "The Great War".
 The fifth track was entitled "Devil Dogs" and commemorated the battle, the name the Marine Corps earned there, and the significance of the battle to the Corps itself: "Part of the Corps, and the heart of their lore...".
-Two of the more famous quotes of the battle are also utilized in the song's lyrics: Pershing's words describing the Marine Corps as "The deadliest weapon [on earth]..." and the immortal battlecry of Sergeant Daniel Daly, "Come on, you sons of bitches!
+Two of the more famous quotes of the battle are also utilized in the song's lyrics: Pershing's words describing the Marine Corps as "The deadliest weapon [on earth]..." and the immortal battlecry of Daly, "Come on, you sons of bitches!
 Do you want to live forever?!"